Adam Kelly Ward: Trial

 Ward was charged with murder in obstruction/retaliation, making him eligible for the death penalty.
 While a pretrial inmate, Ward was held in the Hunt County Jail.
 His capital murder trial began in June 2007 under District Attorney F. Duncan Thomas.
-Ward's attorneys plead not guilty and Ward claimed he acted in self defense as he claimed Walker was a threat to him.
+Ward's attorneys pleaded not guilty and Ward claimed he acted in self defense as he claimed Walker was a threat to him.
 His attorneys presented information to the court that claimed that Ward was mentally ill and had delusions.
 Hunt County prosecutors alleged Ralph Ward instilled paranoia in his son against governmental institutions in the Commerce area, including the city government, the Commerce Independent School District, and the Commerce Police Department.
 Ralph Ward had previously been involved in a public feud with Commerce ISD over the education methods used to teach Adam and he sometimes appeared at his schools unexpectedly.
 There was a history of confrontations between Walker and the Wards, and Adam said he felt afraid for his safety.
 Walker was unarmed when Ward killed him.
 After the trial, Ward was convicted and sentenced to death.